ketgo/py-abac/docs/source/components/backends/sql.rst

 .. note::

-   Currently py-abac focuses on testing functionality only for two most popular open-source databases: MySQL and Postgres.
+   Currently Py-ABAC focuses on testing functionality only for two most popular open-source databases: MySQL and Postgres.
    Other databases support may have worse performance characteristics and/or bugs.
 Feel free to report any issues.